JannieI/canvas-workstation-V3/src/app/roadmap.md

 - at start, add row, col, color fields
 - EDIT buggie - color stays, fails on T=2
 - new push
+- TABLE:
+    - make faster, ie use raw <td> tags or superClick grid from Bradley
+    - add drag fields - to X = Add, Drag away = delete from headers
+    - add drag field to Y = Pivot!
+Decide local or in backend
+    - add functionality = filter, sort, etc.  Decide here OR in app component ...
+Maybe only here

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc